Sierra Valley: Economy

 Sierra Valley is an agricultural and livestock region.
 Tourism also contributes to the local economy.

 Access

 Entrance from the west is through Yuba Pass on State Route 49.
-Entrance from the east is through Beckwourth Pass, the lowest mountain pass on the crest of the Sierra Nevada, on State Route 70.
+Entrance from the east is through Beckwourth Pass, on State Route 70.
 State Route 89 skirts the southern end of the valley.
 State Route 49, the Gold Rush trail, terminates at State Route 70 in Vinton, and the latter highway then terminates at Hallelujah Junction on U.S. Route 395 after passing through Chilcoot.